-Alden is currently the Vice President/Sales Manager and has been with the company full time since 1998.
-He oversees all sales, warehouse and trucking operations.
-He is currently the Chairman of NeLMA Pine Species Subcommittee, a NeLMA Vice President, a NAWLA board member, a Softwood Lumber Board member and a Member of the Maine Retail Lumber Dealer's Association Board of Directors.
-Alden is married and has 5 children.
-In his spare time, he enjoys spending time with his family and outdoor activities.
+Alden is currently the Vice President/Sales Manager of Robbins Lumber, President of Georges River Energy, and has been with the company full time since 1998.
+He is the current Chairman of the North Eastern Lumber Manufacturers Association (NeLMA) and Chair of the NeLMA Pine Species Subcommittee, a NAWLA Executive Committee member, past Director of the Softwood Lumber Board, and a Member of the Maine Retail Lumber Dealers Association Board of Directors.
+Alden and his wife Amy have 6 children.
+In his spare time, he enjoys outdoor activities with his family such as hiking, camping, skiing, and hunting.

-Catherine is currently the Business Manager in charge of Accounts Recievable, Human Resources, and Insurances and has been with the company full time since 1996.
-She is the President of the Forest Products Trust Group and on the Executive Committee of the Forest Society of Maine, a state wide land trust protecting working timberland.
+Catherine is currently the Business Manager in charge of Accounts Receivable, Human Resources, and Insurances and President of Robbins Lumber East Baldwin.
+She has been with the company full time since 1996.
+She is the President of the Forest Products Trust Group and serves on the Executive Committee of the Forest Society of Maine, a statewide land trust protecting working timberland.
+In 2021, she was appointed by Governor Mills to the Land for Maine's Future Board.
 Catherine is married with two children.
-In her spare time she enjoys being outside, cooking and caring for all her animals.
+In her spare time, she enjoys being outside, cooking, and caring for all her animals.

 Jim L. Robbins

 Jim retired as President of Robbins Lumber in 2013.
 He is staying involved with the company as a consultant but also enjoying his retirement to the fullest.
 He’s very active with the following organizations: Katahdin Area Council Boy Scouts of America, Searsmont United Methodist Church, Maine Forest Products Council, and North American Wholesale Lumberman’s Association.
-Jim is married and has three children and 12 grandchildren.
-In his spare time he enjoys hunting, fishing, white water canoeing, boating, hiking, cross country skiing, traveling, antique autos and spending time with his family.
+Jim is married and has three children and 13 grandchildren.
+In his spare time, he enjoys hunting, fishing, white water canoeing, boating, hiking, cross-country skiing, traveling, antique autos, and spending time with his family.

 Jenness retired as President of Robbins Lumber in 2000.
 He continues to assist the company as a consultant.
 He is active in Habitat for Humanity.